kuodrek/indicium-code-challenge/README.md

 **get_tables():**

-Script that returns all table names of a Database
+Script that returns all table names of a Database:
 ```python
 # Get table names of a database
 def  get_tables(db_conn):